uabinf/nlp-group-project-2018-movie-similarity/README.md

 # Movie Similarity using Subtitles and Synopses

-1. Download subtitles (.srt) and place them into a /srt folder
+1. Download subtitles (.srt) and place them into /srt folder
 2. Preprocess subtitles
 	- remove markup
 	- tokenise